Missouri Civics Examination

 Passing MCE 100

-After you complete and pass the Missouri Civics Exam, you will receive a notification through Blackboard.
+After you complete and pass the Missouri Civics Exam, you will receive a notification through Canvas.
 A faculty member assigned to the course will submit a P/NG in Banner, and it will show up on your academic record at the end of the semester.

 Do I really have to take MCE 100: Missouri Civics Exam?